No Chet Hanks, You Can't Make "White Boy Summer" Happen

 But some have wondered how on earth the words “white boy summer” could possibly signal something positive.
 As several Twitter users pointed out, the idea sounds... borderline threatening?

-According to the Blackburn Center, 31.5% of all women will experience domestic violence at some point in their lives.
-For Black women, that percentage jumps to over 40%.
-Some might think Hanks is just another milkshake duck (that is, someone who goes viral for a silly or innocuous reason, and turns out to be violent, offensive, or abusive — again, see Cinnamon Toast Crunch Shrimp Guy), but it's deeply, uniquely disturbing to learn about Hanks hurting a Black woman as he's profiting and building a brand off something called "Black Queen Summer."

 The memes were entertaining, but White Boy Summer isn’t.
-And neither are those shirts — but at least, maybe they’ll remind people who to avoid in public once bars reopen.
+And neither are those shirts — but at least, maybe they’ll remind people who to avoid in public whenever bars reopen.